|Armitage of Farnley Hall|

 - Does anyone know the whereabouts of any papers of the Armitage family of Noan or, more specifically, of the main series of diaries of Frederick Rhodes Armitage?

-This post was first published 18 July 2015 and was revised 9-30 November 2015, 4 March 2016, 1 & 15 July 2018.
+This post was first published 18 July 2015 and was revised 9-30 November 2015; 4 March 2016; 1 & 15 July, 31 August and 2 September 2018.
 I am grateful to Jill Armitage and Geoffrey de Wilton for additional images, information and corrections.